Data Protection and Information Security Policy

 Privacy impact assessment

-To identify the most effective way to comply with their data protection obligations and meet individuals’ expectations of privacy we review our Privacy Impact Assessment annually using the Sensitive Information Map, PIA and Risk Assessment.
+To identify the most effective way to comply with their data protection obligations and meet individuals’ expectations of privacy we review our Privacy Impact Assessment annually in iComply using the Sensitive Information Map, PIA and Risk Assessments.

 Information Governance Procedures includes the following information security procedures: